-• Be responsible for using these computing resources in an effective, ethical, and lawful manner.
+- Be responsible for using these computing resources in an effective, ethical, and lawful manner. - Use only those facilities for which they have authorization, whether these facilities are at WesternU or at any other location accessible through the network or Internet. - Take all reasonable steps to protect the integrity and privacy of the WUCR including software and data.
+In particular, users shall not share with others the access codes, account numbers, passwords, or other user privileges that have been assigned to them.

-- Use only those facilities for which they have authorization, whether these facilities are at WesternU or at any other location accessible through a network. - Take all reasonable steps to protect the integrity and privacy of the WUCR including software and data.
-In particular, users shall not share with others the access codes, account numbers, passwords, or other user privileges that have been assigned to them. - Respect the copyrights of the owners of all software and data they use. - Respect the privacy of others.
+- Respect the copyrights of the owners of all software and data they use. - Respect the privacy of others.
 This includes, but is not limited to, respecting the confidentiality of email, files, data, and transmissions. - Refrain from using WUCR for any unauthorized or illegal purposes.
-Such purposes might include destruction or alteration of data owned by others, interference with legitimate access to computing resources or harassment of users of such resources at WesternU or elsewhere, unauthorized disruption of WUCR, attempts to discover or alter passwords or to subvert security systems in WUCR or in any other computing or network facility. - Properly identify themselves in any electronic correspondence and provide valid, traceable identification if required by applications or servers within the WUCR or in establishing connections from the WUCR. - Be responsible for checking their individual WesternU e-mail on a regular basis.
-WesternU may send official University correspondence to employees and students using their WesternU e-mail address.
+Such purposes might include destruction or alteration of data owned by others, interference with legitimate access to computing resources or harassment of users of such resources at WesternU or elsewhere, unauthorized disruption of WUCR, attempts to discover or alter passwords or to subvert security systems in WUCR or in any other computing or network facility. - Properly identify themselves in any electronic correspondence and provide valid, traceable identification if required by applications or servers within the WUCR or in establishing connections from the WUCR. - Be responsible for checking their individual WesternU email on a regular basis.
+WesternU may send official University correspondence to employees and students using their WesternU email address.

 The level of privacy granted users does not exceed that of reasonable expectations.
-System failures or design faults may compromise this privacy, and users should recognize that authorized WesternU personnel might have access to data and software stored on WUCR while performing routine operations or pursuing system problems.
+WUCR are not private, they are University accounts, authorized University representatives may need to access individual accounts in order to properly support the University.
 Users should further recognize that, as specified in the relevant policies at WesternU, authorized WesternU personnel have the obligation to take reasonable and appropriate steps to ensure the integrity of the WesternU Computing Resources, and to ensure that these policies are observed.

 Individuals are advised that improper use of University resources, as described in this policy, may violate State and/or Federal regulations and subject the University and the individual to legal action.
-The University will take appropriate, necessary steps to insure its ongoing compliance with all State and Federal laws and protect the University from any legal actions.
+The University will take appropriate, necessary steps to ensure its ongoing compliance with all State and Federal laws and protect the University from any legal actions.